Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider-rabbit2

 The harness must fit your rabbit, or your rabbit could escape or can risk injury.
 If it’s too loose, your rabbit can either slip out of it, chew through it, or even get a foot stuck inside.
-If it’s too tight, it will stress your bun out and can prove uncomfortable.
+If it’s too tight, it will stress your pet out and can prove uncomfortable or may even lead to skin issues.
 You should be able to slip one to two of your fingers between the harness and your bunny.

-There are three different kinds of harnesses that are safe for your rabbit to wear.
+There are two different kinds of harnesses that are considered safe for your rabbit to wear.

 1. H-Harness